 Information and Advisory Service

-ILC’s occupational therapists and speech pathologists can provide free information and advice to help people choose and access the most appropriate equipment, technology and home modifications to support greater independence and improved wellbeing.
+ILC’s occupational therapists and speech pathologists can provide information and advice to help people choose and access the most appropriate equipment, technology and home modifications to support greater independence and improved wellbeing.

 Further assistive equipment and technology support